Mechanical-Advantage/AdvantageScope/docsSite/docs/getting-started/manage-files.md

 - **RLOG (.rlog)** - Legacy, produced by AdvantageKit 2022.

 :::info
-Hoot log files can only be opened after agreeing to CTRE's [terms and conditions](https://PLACEHOLDER).
+Hoot log files can only be opened after agreeing to CTRE's [end user license agreement](https://raw.githubusercontent.com/CrossTheRoadElec/Phoenix-Releases/refs/heads/master/CTRE_LICENSE.txt).
 AdvantageScope displays a prompt to confirm agreement to these terms when opening a Hoot log file for the first time.
 :::

 ## Opening Logs